marcaufderheyde/Boulder/README.md

 A programming language called boulder which uses bouldering slang and lingo as it's standard library function names, uses python for the interpreter.

 ## Current supported functionality:

+In version 0.1.0, Boulder implemented support for nested function calls, i.e., `send(crux("Marc"))`.
+However, nested function calls do not support parameter typing as of yet, this only works for single function calls, like so: `block(10)s`, where s types the parameter 10 as a string rather than the default int implementation.

-Below are the supported functions as of v0.0.1.
+Below are the supported functions as of v0.1.0.
+Functions added in this version are listed in ***bold italics***.

 | Boulder function  | Python equivalent |
 | ------------- | ------------- |